This post contains affiliate links. Please read our disclosure.

 17) Ask Yourself How You’re Feeling

-Taking a moment to ask yourself how you’re feeling helps you understand whether your emotions are genuine or influenced by something else.
-Our thoughts can sometimes mislead us.
-For example, you might feel down when, in reality, you’re just hungry or tired.
-This simple act of self-questioning not only builds emotional awareness but also strengthens confidence.
-With regular practice, you’ll notice a real shift—not just in how you feel, but in how easily creative ideas come to you.
+Taking a moment to check in with yourself helps you understand whether your emotions are genuine or influenced by other factors.
+Sometimes, you might feel down when you’re just hungry or tired.
+This simple self-questioning builds emotional awareness and strengthens confidence.
+With regular practice, you’ll notice changes not only in how you feel but also in how easily creative ideas come to you.

 18) Exercise

-A plan to improve your intelligence should incorporate regular aerobic exercise to stimulate cognitive abilities and promote physical well-being.
-Not everyone may have the opportunity to engage in such exercises.
-Even a daily morning walk can be an excellent alternative, offering comparable health benefits.
-Prior to starting any exercise routine, it is advisable to consult with a healthcare professional.
-While exercise plays a vital role in improving intelligence, moderation is key.
-Dedicate at least fifteen minutes each day to a walk, and you can experience positive changes in your creativity.
+Regular aerobic exercise stimulates cognitive abilities and promotes physical well-being.
+Not everyone can commit to intense workouts, but even a daily morning walk provides comparable benefits.
+Before starting any exercise routine, consult a healthcare professional.
+While exercise is vital for improving intelligence, moderation is key.
+Dedicate at least fifteen minutes each day to walking, and you’ll notice positive changes in creativity and mental clarity.

 Looking to boost your memory and learn smarter?
 Check out our guide on how to memorize anything fast—an essential resource for entrepreneurs who never stop growing.